Working from home tax relief

 Employment status and contract requirements

-Your employment status significantly influences eligibility for home tax relief.
-For employees, the key is having an employment contract that either requires or allows working from home.
+Your employment status is the key.
+For employees, having an employment contract that either requires or allows working from home is required.

 In contrast, self-employed individuals face different criteria, revolving around the necessity of home working for their business operations.
 It's not just about convenience but a necessity for your role.